 The Guardian article acknowledges a decrease in violent crime during 2018 but glosses over the matter without providing an explanation.
 It certainly does not attribute the drop to Trump’s support of law enforcement.

 In 2014, Michael Brown, a black man, was shot and killed by a white Ferguson police department officer, sparking riots nationwide over race concerns.
 The event created a phenomenon known as the “Ferguson effect” amongst law enforcement agencies: It caused law enforcement to pull back on proactive policing tactics and become mostly call responsive only, especially after President Obama decided to give his opinion on the incident and sent the DOJ and FBI in to investigate the shooting.

 When police officers fear for prosecution or internal investigations, they will naturally pull back.
 Instead of attempting to stop crime before it occurs, they will wait and answer a call from dispatch.
 The direct result is a rising crime rate.

-Trump’s policies have given police agencies room to breathe and now the violent crime rate has finally started on a trend downward.We value your comments!
-Please weigh in on our comment section below.
+Trump’s policies have given police agencies room to breathe and now the violent crime rate has finally started on a trend downward.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com